 Osiris was known as Lord of the Underworld:

 The name Osiris is the Latinised form of the Egyptian Usir which is interpreted as “powerful” or “mighty”.
-This god of resurrection” presided over the organic cycle of deaths and rebirths that a normal person experiences in their evolution.
+This god of resurrection presided over the organic cycle of deaths and rebirths that a normal person experiences in their evolution.
 This process may continue for hundreds of lifetimes as a person slowly becomes more unified.
-These rises and falls were reflected in the alchemical process of retorting gold from mercury.
+In this way the Green Man was often portrayed beside Isis and Nephthys (rebirth and death).

-Mercy (the crook) and Severity (the flail) played key roles in this process.
+Mercy (the crook) and severity (the flail) played key roles in this process.
 Mercy is conveyed by the crook, because this is a merciful way of gently “guiding” a stray animal back into the fold.
-Severity is embodied by the flail, which is a severe way of “reprimanding” a rebellious beast by forcing it into line.
+Severity is embodied by the flail, which is a severe way of “forcing” a rebellious beast back into line.
 In this way we are reminded of the different natures of the chakra system.

 The crossing of the staffs above the chest indicates that the middle way must be found—the pathway between perceived polarities.
-The “Osirianised” dead, by crossing the two symbolic staffs over their chests, were hinting that they used both tools to help them reconcile their extraordinary and mundane selves.
-By using these twin instruments of self-control to balance their creative and prosaic instincts, the deceased had “followed in the footsteps” of Osiris and found their own sacred hearts within.
+The “Osirianised” dead, by crossing the two symbolic staffs over their chests, were hinting that they used both tools to help them reconcile their conscious and unconscious selves.
+By using these twin instruments of self-control to balance their inspired revelations and prosaic instincts, the deceased had “followed in the footsteps” of Osiris and found their own sacred hearts within.

 This Egyptian metaphysical doctrine was inherited by occultists, alchemists and philosophers as new civilisations were born.
-Over the centuries it became grouped into different sub-genres including alchemy, astrology and astronomy.
-Its legacy on the dichotomy of man, however, remains as relevant today as it did 5,000 years ago.
+Over the centuries it became grouped into different sub-genres including Alchemy, Hermeticism and Gnosticism.
+Its insights on the nature of man, however, remain as relevant today as they were 5,000 years ago.